Linear Discriminant Analysis with the Randomized Kaczmarz Method: Discussion

-Finally, we conclude with some directions for future work.
-First, we consider the overdetermined $n>p$ case in this work but many applications, such as those in image recognition and text analysis, can involve $p>n$.
-This ultrahigh dimension case is a well-known problem in Gaussian model LDA since $\mhsig\Inv$ in Algorithm \ref{alg:gaussianLDA} does not exist in this case \cite{mai2013review} and there have been a number of works addressing this issue \cite{bickel2004some, pan2016ultrahigh, li2019multiclass, ni2016entropy}.
-Along a similar vein, a second avenue of future work would be to adapt the optimal intercept in \eqref{eqn:optimalbetao} for the very large $p$ case.
+While we consider the overdetermined $n>p$ case in this work, many applications such as image recognition and text analysis can involve $p>n$.
+This ultrahigh dimension case is a well-known problem in Gaussian model LDA since $\mhsig\Inv$ in \eqref{eqn:discriminantfuncs-v3} does not exist in this case \cite{mai2013review} and there have been a number of works addressing this issue \cite{bickel2004some, pan2016ultrahigh, li2019multiclass, ni2016entropy}.
+Therefore, another avenue of future work may be to adapt the analysis and optimal intercept in \eqref{eqn:optimalbetao} for ultrahigh dimensions.
 Since \eqref{eqn:optimalbetao} involves computing $\mhsig \in \mathbb{R}^{p \times p}$, this may become computationally prohibitive for $p$ sufficiently large.
 One possibility may be to employ randomized approaches to computing the sample covariance.
-However, there exists necessary work in exploring how these approximations in the optimal intercept may influence the LDA classification accuracy.
+This would involve exploring how these approximations in the optimal intercept may affect classification accuracy.